News

 About

-She was recently offered the role of Lecturer in Screenwriting at Regent's University.
-Previously she was the convenor in Screenwriting at Birkbeck University and has mentored young screenwriters informally for over a decade.
 She holds a PhD from King's College London (2020), a Master's from Oxford University (2014), and BA (Hons) from King's College London (2012).
 Her first monograph SOHO ON SCREEN was published by Berghahn Books with a foreword by Peter Bradshaw in May 2022 and was featured in Sight and Sound.
+She has held lectureships at Birkbeck University, Brunel University, and is currently a visiting lecturer at London Film Academy and King's College London.
+She has mentored young screenwriters informally for over a decade.

-She spearheaded the first British East Asian play collection published in the UK, Foreign Goods published by Bloomsbury Books in 2018, which features new writing from showcases she produced for ten years with her company POKFULAM RD PRODUCTIONS.
+She spearheaded the first British East Asian play collection published in the UK, Foreign Goods published by Oberon/Bloomsbury Books which features new writing from showcases she produced for ten years with her company POKFULAM RD PRODUCTIONS.
 The next volume is currently in development.

-Once upon a time she was signed to a Hong Kong record company and has worked in Soho pubs and restaurants, including the Polpo Restaurant group whilst a student.
+Once upon a time she was signed to a Hong Kong record company and has worked in and around Soho's pubs and restaurants since the age of 18.
 She also held marketing posts in Hong Kong (Workgroup) and the UK (Creative Skillset).
+She is a freelance copywriter at WriteLabel and has written broadcast radio adverts for a variety of U.S brands.

 She is a regular contributor to the Guardian and Sight and Sound and she previously wrote a column for the SCMP newspaper .